 3. Depth and Breadth of Features

-The more proprietary efforts a brand places on their massage chair, the better.
-It means they care enough to invest into furthering massage tech.
+The more proprietary efforts a brand places on its massage chair, the better.
+It means they care enough to invest in furthering massage tech.

-In our research, we found that the best price of massage chair for a typical consumer to be between $2000 and $3000.
+In our research, we found that the best price of a massage chair for a typical consumer is between $2000 and $3000.

 We have talked to too many customers who bought $1000 massage chairs only to regret it and purchase a more expensive quality chair.

 Remember that a massage chair is an investment toward your well-being.
 If you think about it, it’s peanuts compared to what you would spend on a massage therapist.